ideasonpurpose/wp-data-model/README.md

 Using a static call for renames was a deliberate choice.
 Unlike creating a new CPT or Taxonomy, renaming does not create anything new, so a `new` invocation doesn't make sense, even though it would parallel existing syntax.

-The `new CPT` and new Taxonomy` syntax make sense because those commands are _creating_ something new.
-For renaming, the command acts on something which already exists.
+The `new CPT` and `new Taxonomy` syntax make sense because those commands are _creating_ something new.
+For renaming, the command acts on something which already exists, so the invocation syntax would be inconsistent with the performed action.

 The syntax for renaming can often be achieved in a single line whereas creating new CPTs or Taxonomies usually require defining additional actions and filters.

+### Composer Updates

+The docker-compose Composer service will mount and use local auth credentials if they exist in **~/.composer/auth.json**.
+If those credentials don't exist and Composer hits an API rate limit, pasting a token will create a new auth.json file in the mount which with persist on the host system.

 ## Automatic plugin updates and AWS